 Choose from unique courses like Climate Dynamics, where you’ll study large-scale climate variability, ranging from days to millennia, or Quantum Mechanics, emphasizing both mathematical formalism and philosophical implications, as well as alternatives to the theory.

-North Park physics students have spent summers participating in the Research Experiences for Undergraduates program, sponsored by the National Science Foundation.
+Hands-on research is an integral aspect of a physics education.
+North Park physics students conduct research and experiments alongside faculty in the classroom and course labs, or as independent projects.
+Students have also spent summers participating in the Research Experiences for Undergraduates program, sponsored by the National Science Foundation.
 Faculty will help you find a program that’s right for you at places like NASA, the Mayo Clinic, Kitt Peak National Observatory, Scripps Oceanographic Institute, and the Fermi National Accelerator Laboratory.